DII Presidents Council lowers maximum number of contests

 The division’s highest governing body voted to reduce the minimum number of contests needed for sport sponsorship and championships selection by 33%, with rowing being the lone exception to the change for championships selection.

-The council voted for a one-year reduction to the maximum number of contests and dates of competition, as well.
+According to the NCAA, the council voted for a one-year reduction to the maximum number of contests and dates of competition, as well.
 These reductions varied by sport, based on results from a survey administered to presidents and chancellors, directors of athletics and conference commissioners.
-A sport-by-sport look at the updated minimum and maximum contests for the 2020-21 academic year only can be viewed here.

-Moe than likely, that one game will come from the two-game non-conference portions of the season, with nine games scheduled for the Rocky Mountain Athletic Conference slate.
+More than likely that one game will come from the two-game non-conference portions of the season, with nine games scheduled for the Rocky Mountain Athletic Conference slate.

-Mines will open the season at home against Missouri S&T Sept.
-5 and then travel the next week to former RMAC foe Dixie State in St. George , Utah, Dixie State left the conference as it moves up to the Division I FCS ranks.
+Mines will open the season at home Sept.
+5 against Missouri S&T, and travel the next week to former RMAC foe Dixie State in St. George , Utah.
+Dixie State left the conference as it moves up to the Division I FCS ranks.

-Lueken said to go from 11 to 10 football games, he is working with Dixie State now to try to eliminate that game so they can have a home game.
+Lueken said to go from 11 to 10 football games, he is working with Dixie State to eliminate that game so they can have a home game.

 "I think I found a replacement for us and Dixie State, which is kind of a ripple affect," he said.
 "There is a mutual termination schedule in week two, so we think that Western New Mexico will go in our place to play Dixie State, that way Dixie doesn't lose a home game."

-For the athletic directors' work in this process affects both saving teams from the travel expenses to the home teams not losing home revenues.
+The athletic directors' work in this process affects both saving the road teams from the travel expenses to the home teams not losing game revenues.

-Lueken said that he spoke to a friend, who is also an athletic director in the Kansas City metro area and that is one of the things they talked about -- one institution on may actually hinder another.

 "That is what our decision was based on.
-We wanted to have a Division II home game, and we've got a home and home series scheduled with Missouri S&T, they are coming to our place this year and in 2021 we're going down to Rolla (Missouri).
-It just made more sense for us to do it that way.

-Lueken said that he spoke to a friend, who is also an athletic director in the Kansas City metro area and that is one of the things they talked about -- one institution on may actually hinder another.

-"That is what our decision was based on.
-We wanted to have a Division II home game, and we've got a home and home series scheduled with Missouri S&T, they are coming to our place this year and in 2021 we're going down to Rolla (Missouri).
-It just made more sense for us to do it that way.
+We wanted to have a Division II home game, and we've got a home-and-home series scheduled with Missouri S&T — they are coming to our place this year and in 2021 we're going down to Rolla (Missouri).
+It just made more sense for us to do it that way," he said.

 The Presidents Council made the final decision on all three issues after receiving recommendations from the Division II Management Council, which considered feedback from several leadership groups, Division II governance committees and two surveys of the division’s leadership.